 Counselors (e.g. LPC): These are graduates of 2 year masters programs in counseling.
 The programs vary, but usually have a shared emphasis in traditional counseling and school counseling.
 Like the other types of therapy programs, graduates must pass a licensing exam, after which they are referred to as LPCs (licensed professional counselor).
 FOR ALL:

 Make sure to ask any clinician you speak with about their training – don’t make assumptions.

 Keep in mind that there is no gold standard.
 For example, a social worker may have completed a 5-year doctoral program with high-level training and/or a post-graduate training program offering elite training in a specific training approach.
 And they may be naturally skilled as a clinician and very relatable.
 In contrast, a psychologist or psychiatrist may have thorough doctoral training and be a dud… or at least a dud for you.

 what is a therapist (also referred to as a psychotherapist)?

 Surprise, surprise… any of the above can refer to themselves as a therapist!

-Hopefully, you now feel ready to begin your search to find a therapist.
+Feel more confident about how to find a therapist in Philadelphia?
 If you are in the Philadelphia or Main Line region (where our offices are), feel free to contact us with any questions you may have.
 We’d be happy to speak with you, answer your questions, and see if we can find someone on our staff who might be a good fit.
 If not, we will do our very best to help steer you in the right direction.

 Eric Spiegel, Ph.D. is a licensed psychologist and practice director of Attune Philadelphia Therapy Group.
 He is the President of the American Society of Clinical Hypnosis (ASCH) for 2018-2019, and has won numerous awards from ASCH, including their Early Career Achievement Award (2012).
 Dr. Spiegel is the co-author of the book